opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 -![File not Available](/assets/java.zip)
 -![File not Available](/assets/node.zip)

-For more related information about MQTT, refer to this link.
+For more related information about MQTT, refer to this [link](https://www.hivemq.com/blog/mqtt-essentials-part-3-client-broker-connection-establishment/)

 ## My Topics ##